Are the BSA intent on creating a online directory to to identify law firms on the Loughborough BS conveyancing panel for instance in Eastbourne?

-I have been on the look out for a ground for flat up to £305k and identified one round the corner in Eastbourne I like with amenity areas and station nearby, however it's only got 52 years on the lease.
-I can't really find anything else in Eastbourne suitable, so just wondered if I would be making a mistake acquiring a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £235,500 and identified one near me in Eastbourne I like with a park and transport links in the vicinity, however it only has 49 years on the lease.
+I can't really find anything else in Eastbourne in this price bracket, so just wondered if I would be making a grave error buying a lease with such few years left?

-If you need a mortgage the shortness of the lease will likely be problematic.
-Discount the offer by the amount the lease extension will cost if not already taken into account.
-If the existing proprietor has owned the premises for at least twenty four months you could request that they start the process of the extension and then assign it to you.
-An additional ninety years can be extended on to the current lease and have £0 ground rent by law.
-You should speak to your conveyancing lawyer concerning this.
+If you need a mortgage the shortness of the lease will be an issue.
+Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
+If the current owner has owned the property for at least twenty four months you could request that they start the process of the extension and then assign it to you.
+An additional ninety years can be extended on to the existing lease term with a zero ground rent applied.
+You should consult your conveyancing solicitor about this.

 I need to find a conveyancing solicitor for my conveyancing in Eastbourne.
 I've stumble across a site which appears to be the ideal solution If it is possible to get all formalities completed via email that would be ideal.
 Do I need to be concerned?
 What should out be looking out for?